heiku-jiqu/github-blog/src/routes/blog/blogposts/post15.md

 For example, "SHA-256" refers to SHA-2 variant that generates 256bit length output, and "SHA**3**-256" refers to SHA-**3** variant that generates 256bit length output.
 _Note that there are no variants for SHA-0 and SHA-1_.

-#### Message Integrity Code (MIC)

-aka Message Authentication Code (MAC)

-Note: this has no relation with MAC Address which stands for Media Access Control Address.

 ### Symmetric Algorithms

 Symmetric algorithms (aka private key cryptography) are algorithms where you pass in your data and a key (which is generated, akin to the "password"), and it will encrypt the data as output.